The Best Savings Accounts in Oklahoma for 2025

 Oklahoma has a long history of banking.
-According to the Oklahoma Historical Society, when it was known simply as the Oklahoma Territory, local merchants performed the role of bankers.
+According to the Oklahoma Historical Society, when it was known simply as the Oklahoma Territory, local merchants served as bankers.

-But when the territory was opened to settlers with the famous land run of 1889, nine banks were established within a matter of days.
+But when the territory was opened to settlers with the famous land run of 1889, nine banks were established within days.

 Today, that banking tradition in Oklahoma continues with traditional banks, online banks, and credit unions.